-5. The board should understand the views of the company's other stakeholders including employees and keep engagement mechanisms under review so that they remain effective.
-The board should describe in the annual report how the views of stakeholders and the interests of the company have been considered in board discussions and decision-making.
+5..
+The board should understand the views of the company's other key stakeholders and including employees and keep engagement mechanisms under review so that they remain effective.
+The board should describe in the annual report how thesethe views of stakeholders and the matters set out in section 172 interests of the Companies Act 2006 company have been considered in board discussions and decision-making.
+The board should keep engagement mechanisms under review so that they remain effective.